Skip to content

 The company only commits its suppliers to pay the minimum wage.

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting also mentions the ratio of the company's lowest monthly wage and provincial minimum wage for all its operations as 1:1.
+The company's reporting only mentions the ratio of its lowest monthly wage to the provincial minimum wage for all its operations.

 The company commits to address health and safety at work for all workers.